 This walk has taken us right round the Spianada and back to the Liston - which is probably quite a good reason for making use of its facilities and having a cooling drink.

-Corfu Travel Guide is an essential item to find out where Corfu Traditional Villages and Corfu Pontikonisi are.
+A Corfu Travel Guide is an essential item to find out where Corfu Traditional Villages and Corfu Pontikonisi are.

 Hello everybody!
 I am really happy to be here sharing my experiences with you and learning things that I didn't know about.
 I hope you enjoy reading my articles as much as I enjoy reading yours!